Man arrested over west London mobility scooter murder

 “Mr O’Halloran‘s family have been updated with this development and continue to be supported by specially trained officers.”

-The elderly man was given emergency first aid by police officers until London Ambulance Service and London’s Air Ambulance arrived, but was declared dead at the scene.
+The elderly man, who was known to locals as a popular busker, was given emergency first aid by police officers until London Ambulance Service and London’s Air Ambulance arrived, but was declared dead at the scene.

+Images of a man who was wearing grey shorts, a dark t-shirt, a white baseball cap and white builder’s gloves, and covered in what seemed to be blood, were released by detectives from the Met’s Specialist Crime Command.

 Register for free to continue reading